ngerritsen/wecodetheweb-hexo/source/_posts/handling-async-in-redux-with-sagas.md

   - Uncategorized
 date: 2016-01-23 18:57:00
 ---
-__Using Redux is a nice way code structured, testable Javascript applications.
+__Using Redux is a nice way to code structured, testable Javascript applications.
 But there's still one thing that can prove to be a challenge, asynchronous operations.__

 <!--more-->